ABC World News Tonight: David Muir (2014–present)

 David Muir became the weekday anchor and managing editor of the program on September 1, 2014, while retaining his duties as co-anchor of 20/20.
 At the same time, Good Morning America co-host George Stephanopoulos assumed the news division's Chief Anchor position that had traditionally been assigned to the anchor of World News.
 Following the departure of Diane Sawyer, the title of the program was also silently rebranded back to World News Tonight for the first time since 2006, albeit with "ABC" attached to the title.
 Primary substitutes are Stephanopoulos, Rebecca Jarvis, and Amy Robach.

 World News Tonight has broadcast from San Bernardino, Orlando, Paris, and Brussels after terrorist attacks, and from Dallas after five policemen were shot dead in July 2016.
 In November 2016, World News Tonight was the most-watched network primetime newscast for the first time in 18 years.
 The last time World News held the top spot was during the 1998–99 season when Peter Jennings sat at the anchor's desk, according to Nielsen.

 World News Tonight was the most-watched network evening newscast for the week of March 30, 2015.
 This marked the first time in seven years that the program finished at No. 1, beating out NBC Nightly News in all categories.

 On August 10, 2020, World News Tonight marked 11 consecutive weeks as "America's Most-Watched Show".

 On September 8, 2020, World News Tonight debuted a new title card, reintroduced the long-time Bob Israel-composed opening theme (replacing the Hans Zimmer theme), and revealed an updated set and new graphics package.

-On October 26, 2023, World News Tonight began posting full broadcasts to ABC News' YouTube channel.
+Following the 2023 Lewiston shootings, on October 26, 2023, World News Tonight began posting full broadcasts to ABC News' YouTube channel.

 On March 7, 2025, World News Tonight re-located to Disney's new campus at 7 Hudson Square, maintaining a relatively similar (albeit upgraded) studio.